 We classified studies according to three main modelling frameworks (Leontief IO, macroeconometric IO, and CGE models), as well as observing a small number of studies using alternative approaches (agent-based, stock-flow consistent, DSGE).
 We classified modelled CE interventions into four typologies of CE strategy, following the framework of Aguilar-Hernandez et al. (2018): residual waste management, closing supply chains, product lifetime extension, and resource efficiency.
 Our analysis shows substantial variations underlying the application of each of these approaches, identifying important research gaps on which future work on the CE transition should focus.

-Notably, product life extension interventions, such as maintenance and repair, received the least attention of all CE strategies (figure 3): considered in only 10 of the 66 studies, and neglected entirely by the macroeconometric IO approach and all CGE models but one.
+Notably, product life extension interventions, such as maintenance and repair, received the least attention of all CE strategies (figure 3): considered in only 10 of the 66 studies, and neglected entirely by the macroeconometric IO approach and all CGE models but two.
 In contrast, closing supply chains interventions are considered by 42 contributions, resource efficiency by 36, and residual waste management by 23.
-By modelling framework, Leontief IO models dominate (38 studies), compared to the other paradigms such as macroeconometric IO (5 studies) and CGE models (19 studies).
+By modelling framework, Leontief IO models dominate (37 studies), compared to the other paradigms such as macroeconometric IO (6 studies), and CGE models (19 studies).

 Some intrinsic limitations can be highlighted regarding the dominant modelling frameworks.
 Leontief IO models are primarily static; thus, they cannot capture dynamic feedbacks such as those associated with rebound effects, the interplay between demand and income distribution, or interaction between the real and financial sides of the economy.
 While CGE and macroeconometric IO models can incorporate some of these dynamics, their magnitude is not often explicitly discussed.
 Moreover, estimated impacts derived from CGE models would benefit from thorough sensitivity analyses, as results are highly dependent on the choice of key parameters such as the elasticity of substitution assumed in the production and consumption functions.
 Relatedly, more emphasis is required on the transitional dynamics, beyond the limitations of Leontief IO or CGE models which assume equilibrium at each time-step.
 In our view, system dynamics (D’Alessandro et al, 2020), SFC-IO (Veronese Passarella, 2022), and ABM-IO models (Di Domenico et al, 2023) provide promising avenues for addressing these issues.
 This is especially pertinent in regards to modelling dynamic and real-financial interactions, which are key for analysing international linkages in multi-regional settings due to ecologically unequal exchange.